-High folate levels are vital for women of child-bearing age since a deficiency causes serious birth defects; and the damage is already done before even knowing she is pregnant.
+High folate levels are vital for every woman of child-bearing age since a deficiency causes serious birth defects; and the damage is already done before even knowing she is pregnant.

 We strongly advise the dictum of Hippocrates; let your food be your medicine.
 Then you have all the benefits of folate with none of the side-effects of the synthetic form.

-Are you still watching black and white television, and enjoying mainly meat and potatoes for food?
+Are you still watching black and white television and enjoying mainly meat and potatoes for food?
 You are at risk.
-It is time to rack-up to colour.
+It's time to step-up to colour.

-Because of its central place in the prevention of frailty-syndrome none of us should take this lightly; that means a move to crutches and a wheelchair long before our time.
-This is a vitamin that is vitally important at every stage of life.
+Because of folate's central place in the prevention of frailty-syndrome none of us should take this lightly; a deficiency means having to rely on crutches and a wheelchair long before our time.
+This is a vitamin that is essential at every stage of life.